Rich Wigga, Poor Wigga: Plot

-A boy named Aaron (Tyriq Withers) is playing video games and gets into heated arguments with his online team members.
-The next day, while driving to high school, Aaron and his black dad listen to a story in the radio about a black teenager dying in a police shooting.
-His dad states that he is not paying for his preferred college, won't fill out the FAFSA and warns him that if he stays at home after high school, Aaron will have to pay rent.
+A boy named Aaron (Tyriq Withers) is playing video games and gets into heated arguments with his online team members, and uses racial slurs even though he himself is biracial.
+The next day while driving to school, Aaron and his black dad listen to a story on the radio about a black teenager dying in a police shooting.
+Aaron's father tells him that he is not paying for his preferred college, won't fill out the FAFSA and warns him that if he stays at home after high school, Aaron will have to pay rent.
 This disappoints Aaron, as he wanted to go to the same college as his girlfriend, Kate (Rachel Resheff).

 At high school, a millionaire alumnus named Robert S. Lee (Kevin Samuels) appears as a guest speaker.
 He states he will donate a million dollars to the school and will also pay every senior's college tuition.
 Aaron and his classmates are delighted, until Lee states that he will only pay for black students.
-While wandering around the hallways, Aaron is called to a panel where he is questioned to prove his "blackness".
+While wandering around the hallways, Aaron is called to a panel where he is questioned to prove his "Blackness".
 After the questions, they conclude that he is not black and won't give him the money.
 Aaron calls out the panel for only handing the money to black people, stating he is light-skinned.
 One of the judges reaffirms that he is white and Aaron leaves.

 Aaron gets into an argument with Kate, who reveals that she is aware that he is not going to her college and breaks up with him.
 Aaron then decides to make a homemade flamethrower and heads to the high school, intending to burn it down.
 There, he encounters a Nigerian student named Felix, who also came to the school to burn it down with a homemade flamethrower.
-Felix states he wasn't deemed "black" even after he and his parents were born in Nigeria, and Aaron states he agrees with the panel that he is not black.
+Felix states he wasn't deemed "Black" even after he and his parents were born in Nigeria, and Aaron states he agrees with the panel that he is not black.
 They get into a heated debate and both threaten to kill each other with their flamethrowers.
 They then chase each other, with Aaron accidentally burning his feet while escaping.
 As Felix finally finds him, he is shot by police officers in the area, who detain Aaron.

 In the aftermath, Aaron is arrested.
 Lee finds Felix being carried away by the ambulance and tells him that getting shot by the police is "the blackest thing", and grants him the money.
 A year later, Aaron now works at an electronics store, and he uses more AAVE in his speech.
 Kate runs into him flirting with a customer and is taken aback by his new personality.
 At first she looks saddened but then perks up after Aaron begins flirting with her.
 His advances well-received, Aaron then gives the camera a knowing look before the frame freezes and the credits roll.